opokam/eezh/README.md

 - New commands:
   - sriovlsfirm - list SRIOV firmware, driver and frame update availability.
 - Commands in the works:
-  - sriovlsadapter
+  - sriovlsadapter (99%)
-  - sriovlsphysport
+  - sriovlsphysport (50%) Which fields should we use?
-  - sriovlslogport
+  - sriovlslogport (0%)
+ - Please send feedback and suggestions; contact email below.

 ## About the author / Contacting the author